Anuragtech02/p2p-chat-dive-gh-externship/README.md

 ```

 What is roomId? <br />
-When two users try to communicate with each other, there messaging connection is setup through a common room for simplicity.
+When two users try to communicate with each other, their messaging connection is setup through a common room for simplicity.
 All their messages travel through and get stored in that room on firebase realtime database.

 **Status** <br />
 Used to check if the user is online or offline.